 Whenever I see tanks driving or Army soldiers walking down the street I look at their camouflage jackets, hats and paint jobs wondering how on earth they manage to “blend in” with such oddly coloured paint schemes.
-But it is exactly the same for animals, some animals are so strangely coloured it is a real mystery to me what environment they would blend in with!
-Given that it is in fact Caturday maybe we should look at some invisible cats!
-So without further ado I bring you…
+But it is exactly the same for animals or more importantly…cats…

 BONUS CONTENT: Top 10 Facts About Camouflage